 Open water swimming has been making a splash in the last few years.
 Lockdown related pool closures created a spring-board.
 After that, there came an increased awareness of the health benefits.
 You'll find two camps.
 The "you must be joking" camp, and the "evangelists".
 Having made this transition myself, I can empathise with both parties.
-But, the first lot have got it wrong!
+But, just so you know, the first lot have got it wrong!

 In May of 2020, with swimming pools closed and missing my weekly fix, I bought an Alpkit Lotic wetsuit and embarked on my first outdoor swim.
 The UK spring of 2020 was the fifth warmest on record, with more sunshine hours than a typical summer.
 It was followed by a summer heatwave.
 The North Tyne was almost tropical, or at least, well into the upper teens.